jaq-the-cat/sharekitten/README.md

 - `[GET] /uploads`

-List of public files
+List of public files.
+By default, each page consists of 30 files.

 - `[POST] /upload`

 Uploads a file.
-Limit is 2GB every 2h per person
+Limit is 2GB every 6h per person

 ## Setup